map the system ucalgary background image

 • Join a global movement committed to systems change.

-• Compete for $5,000 in cash prizes at UCalgary competition.
-Winners have the opportunity to compete at the Canadian National Finals.
+• Compete for $5,000 in cash prizes in that UCalgary campus finals.
+The top team from each participating institution will have the opportunity to compete in the Global Finals at University of Oxford in July.

 • Learn new innovation skills to address the world’s most pressing issues and bolster your resume.